The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 This inconsistency will hurt your sender reputation.

-I highly recommend that you follow a consistent email warm up schedule.
+I highly recommend that you follow a consistent email warm-up schedule.
 It will increase your inbox placement rate and boost your sender reputation.

 5. Emailing Random Accounts